Keyang/htoken/README.md

 * Passcode length is by defaul 6.

+* Then setup a password to protect your secret key.
+You can leave the password empty so the configuration file will not be encrypted.

 Once you get setup successfully, run again

 ```
 htoken
 ```

 You will get your dynamic passcode.
+(If you have password setup, you need type your password first.)

 You can find your configuration file at $HOME/.htoken.json

 ##Sync
 You need to sync with server for first time use.
 If the tool is out of sync for some reason, you have to sync with server again.

+##Reset
+To reset everything, just simply remove $HOME/.htoken.json file (or $USERPROFILE\\.htoken.json file for Windows).

 # Use As Node.JS Lib